atul161/IIT_BHU_FINAL_PROJECT/README.md

 *SQLLITE DATABASE
 *PAY  UI Gateway(Third Party)

 •	NAVIGATION  DRAWER: It is used by developer to show the navigation bar,which mainly contains the contents of the app.
 CONCLUSIONS
 Basically this app is made for the purpose of providing basic amenities to the needy ones during the disaster time.
 They are our countrymen it is our responsibility to help them at the time of such natural calamity.

+#FLOOD(menu item in Navigation drawer)==>you can view how many peoples pull requested for help.in flood there is option
+you can see the flood effected states.and click the states to see how many people request for help.and then after you can click the number provided by server in layout to see details and contact no and to call.

+#THE DISASTER IN INDIA UPDATED ON SERVER THEN AFTER IT WILL VISIBLE IN YOUR APP.
+#IF YOU WILL DO PULL REQUEST YOUR REQUEST WILL ADDED TO HELP SECTION FOR DISATER LIKE IN FLOOD SECTION
+OF YOUR APP but it will only add to server if there is  flood in your states otherwise not.